The Commissioning Grant returns for 2026

 Can I still perform at Chichester Fringe 2026 even if I don't receive the grant?

-How do applications work?
+How did applications work?

 Get involved.